lattematics/hotpot/README.md

 - Linda Li

 ## Codebase
-We have the basic webpage structure, along with several components:
+We have the basic web page structure, along with several components:
 - Nav
 - Forum posts
 - Resource cards